 Why shouldn't I forward emails to an external provider?

 There are a number of reasons email redirection is a poor email delivery technique.
-As ISPs around the globe step up their efforts to combat spam, email direction is frequently caught in the cross fire.
+As ISPs around the globe step up their efforts to combat spam, email direction is frequently caught in the crossfire.
 The injured party is you, your domain and your email.

 When we forward your email to a third party such as Gmail, we forward ALL your email.
 This means every piece of genuine email, and every piece of spam email.
 For their part, Gmail sees your mailbox here at 34SP.com as the source of that spam, and begins to mark your 34SP.com email server as a spam sender.
 This in turn eventually leads to the blacklisting of your server.
-Blacklisting means the overnight loss of your email service.
-We work with blacklists as this happens to de-list servers but the process can be slow and time consuming - and in the meantime - you lose email.
+Blacklisting means the immediate loss of your email service.
+We work with blacklists as this happens to de-list servers but the process can be slow and time consuming, and in the meantime you lose email.

 Sender Policy Framework is an anti spam technique many ISPs use to authenticate the sending server and ensure it is who it claims to be.
 The technical requirements of email redirection need one server to impersonate another.
 Because of this impersonation method used by the redirection system, SPF blocks the email redirection as a spam server.
 Again, the result is you lose email.